Republicans Trust Donald Trump More Than CDC For Medical Information, According to Poll

-Donald Trump is more trusted than the Centers for Disease Control among Republican voters, according to a new CBS poll.
+President Donald Trump is more trusted than the Centers for Disease Control among Republican voters, according to a new CBS poll.

-Among people polled, approval of the president’s response to the novel coronavirus pandemic has steadily declined in recent weeks since peaking in late March.
-Currently, 47 percent of Americans think Trump is doing a “good job.”
+Among people polled, overall approval of the president’s response to the novel coronavirus pandemic has steadily declined in recent weeks since peaking in late March.
+Currently, 47 percent of those polled think Trump is doing a “good job.”
 Last week, that number was 51 percent, and it was 53 percent the week before that.

-But when asked who people trust for medical information, 80 percent of Republicans polled said of Trump, scientists, medical professionals, and the CDC, they trust the president the most.
+When asked whether they trusted certain sources — Trump, scientists and medical professionals, and the CDC — for medical information, 80 percent of Republicans polled said that they trusted the president.

 Among all people polled, only 37 percent said they trusted Trump, with 78 percent putting their trust in the CDC.
 A full 86 percent say they trust scientists and medical professionals.